IBM/tnco-package-examples/apache-ansible-demo/docs/adopt.md

 To follow this example, you require the following prerequisites:

 * [Prerequisites to run the resource package](./prerequisites.md)
-* An installed instance of IBM Telco Network Cloud - Orchestration.
+* An installed instance of IBM Telco Network Cloud Manager - Orchestration.
 * The Ansible Lifecycle Driver on-boarded.
 * The Deployment Location created that describes the OpenStack environment.
 * The system on which the example's steps are run has ansible, sshpass, and zip installed.
-* The system on which the example's steps are run and the instance of IBM Telco Network Cloud - Orchestration has connectivity to the floating IP addresses configured in OpenStack.
+* The system on which the example's steps are run and the instance of IBM Telco Network Cloud Manager - Orchestration has connectivity to the floating IP addresses configured in OpenStack.
 * The system on which the example's steps are run has the environment variable ANSIBLE_HOST_KEY_CHECKING set to False and any host entries related to the floating IP addresses configured in OpenStack are removed from the known_hosts file

 ### Procedure